Daniel L. Akin

-Daniel Lowell "Danny" Akin (born January 2, 1957) is the sixth president of Southeastern Baptist Theological Seminary and the College at Southeastern in Wake Forest, North Carolina, United States.
+Daniel Lowell "Danny" Akin (born January 2, 1957) serves as President Emeritus and Ambassador for Southeastern Baptist Theological Seminary and Judson College in Wake Forest, North Carolina, after retiring as the seminary and college's sixth president in July 2026.
 A leader in the Southern Baptist Convention (SBC), he has authored and edited numerous books and journal articles and is best known for his commitment to expository preaching and to the Great Commission.

 Early life

 Akin was born and spent his early years in Forest Park, Georgia, outside of Atlanta.
 In high school, he was a multi-sport athlete in baseball, basketball and football, intending to try to pitch as a walk-on in college.
 After an injury, Akin abandoned those plans.
 On a mission trip to Sells, Arizona in 1977, Akin committed his life to full-time Christian ministry and decided to attend Criswell College in Dallas, Texas before attending seminary.

 Family

 Akin married Charlotte Bourne on May 27, 1978, and together they have four sons: Nathan, Jonathan, Paul, and Timothy.
 All four sons are involved in pastoral ministry, several having lived and served overseas.
 Akin has 15 grandchildren.